dariustanrd/Teensy-3.2-MIDI-Controller/README.md

 # Teensy 3.2 MIDI Controller / Macropad
 A custom MIDI Controller / Macropad based on the [Teensy 3.2 microcontroller](https://www.pjrc.com/store/teensy32.html) for [MIDI2LR](https://github.com/rsjaffe/MIDI2LR/) integration and multi-keystroke macro execution.

+Images of the final product can be seen either in this [gallery](ADDLINKHERE) or at the end of this README.

 ### Inspiration for this project

 Firstly, I was facing issues with editing a large number of images in Adobe Lightroom as it often takes a long time and it was not very intuitive to edit with my laptop's touchpad.
 Therefore, I stumbled upon MIDI2LR which uses MIDI Controllers normally used for music production to act as a physical device to change values in Lightroom.